WorldVistA/patch-module/doc/linux_config.md

     vim wireshark xinetd

 ## User and Group Set-up (Step #4)
+There are two collections of users (and groups) that have special mention:

+* Infrastructure user
+* Application user

+Infrastructure users are those that hold a special place because of the infrastructure.
+These users are similar in their role to the root user, in that their presence serves a specific purpose.
+(Usage of the root user is eschewed for all uses but for the uses that are necessary for management of the system).

+These are:
+gtm | To own the database software osehra | To own the OSEHRA VISTA repository clone bup | To own the backup areas fwbcs | To own the infrastructure support

+Application users are those that hold a special place for the VISTA application.
+There are two: forum | To own the VISTA instance citizen | For all users of the OSEHRA forum

+Any users needing access to Forum VISTA and Linux need to be added to the forum group.

 See below for reference tables on how everything is set-up.

 Execute the following as root.